antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 > on the edge of town, by the Sainsbury's?"

 Of course I didn't, and my curiosity was piqued.
-I'm not a history buff, and the most I know about the history of UK Jews is that for much of the last thousand years we variously hid our light under a bushel [^2], and were persecuted and expelled, until the [1800s emancipation](https://en.wikipedia.org/wiki/Emancipation_of_the_Jews_in_the_United_Kingdom)
+I'm not a history buff, all I know about the history of UK Jewry is that for much of the last thousand years we variously hid our light under a bushel [^2], and were persecuted and expelled, until the [1800s emancipation](https://en.wikipedia.org/wiki/Emancipation_of_the_Jews_in_the_United_Kingdom)